koptelovmax/gaussianprocess/track.md

 ### What has learned
 - Different kernels
 - Matrix inverse by Cholesky factorization
-- Multivariate Gaussian distribution with bounds and noise
+- Conditional Multivariate Gaussian distribution with noise and without

 ### What next
 - Understand the model